jtanadi/webTools/contentSeparator/objects.md

 # Content Separator Objects
-Basic outline of objects to be implemented.
+Basic OOP outline of objects to be implemented.
 We are using the factory function method of object creation.
 Notes on this & other methods can be found [here](https://github.com/jtanadi/webTools/blob/master/contentSeparator/notes.md).

 ## Content Objects
 ### Base object (contentObj)